Stephen Hawking: 1966–1975

 Hawking was appointed to the Sherman Fairchild Distinguished Visiting Professorship at the California Institute of Technology (Caltech) in 1974.
-He worked with a friend on the faculty, Kip Thorne, and engaged him in a scientific wager about whether the X-ray source Cygnus X-1 was a black hole.
-The wager was an "insurance policy" against the proposition that black holes did not exist.
-Hawking acknowledged that he had lost the bet in 1990, a bet that was the first of several he was to make with Thorne and others.
-Hawking had maintained ties to Caltech, spending a month there almost every year since this first visit.
+He worked with a friend on the faculty, Kip Thorne, and engaged him in a scientific wager about whether the astrophysical X-ray source Cygnus X-1 in the Cygnus constellation was a black hole.
+For Hawking, the wager was an "insurance policy" against the possibility that black holes did not exist.
+Hawking conceded he had lost the bet in 1990.
+This bet was the first of several he made with Thorne and others.

+Hawking maintained his ties to Caltech, spending a month there almost every year since this first visit.

 1975–1990

 Hawking returned to Cambridge in 1975 to a more academically senior post, as reader in gravitational physics.
 The mid-to-late 1970s were a period of growing public interest in black holes and the physicists who were studying them.
 Hawking was regularly interviewed for print and television.
 He also received increasing academic recognition of his work.
-In 1975, he was awarded both the Eddington Medal and the Pius XI Gold Medal, and in 1976 the Dannie Heineman Prize, the Maxwell Medal and Prize and the Hughes Medal.
+In 1975, he was awarded both the Eddington Medal and the Pius XI Gold Medal, and in 1976 the Dannie Heineman Prize, the Maxwell Medal and Prize, and the Hughes Medal.
 He was appointed a professor with a chair in gravitational physics in 1977.
-The following year he received the Albert Einstein Medal and an honorary doctorate from the University of Oxford.
+The following year, he received the Albert Einstein Medal and an honorary doctorate from the University of Oxford.

 In 1979, Hawking was elected Lucasian Professor of Mathematics at the University of Cambridge.
 His inaugural lecture in this role was titled: "Is the End in Sight for Theoretical Physics?" and proposed N = 8 supergravity as the leading theory to solve many of the outstanding problems physicists were studying.
 His promotion coincided with a health-crisis which led to his accepting, albeit reluctantly, some nursing services at home.
 At the same time, he was also making a transition in his approach to physics, becoming more intuitive and speculative rather than insisting on mathematical proofs.
 "I would rather be right than rigorous", he told Kip Thorne.
 In 1981, he proposed that information in a black hole is irretrievably lost when a black hole evaporates.
 This information paradox violates the fundamental tenet of quantum mechanics, and led to years of debate, including "the Black Hole War" with Leonard Susskind and Gerard 't Hooft.